Homo floresiensis: Extinction

 The youngest H. floresiensis bone remains in the cave date to 60,000 years ago, and the youngest stone tools to 50,000 years ago.
-The previous estimate of 12,000 BCE was due to an undetected unconformity in the cave stratigraphy.
-Their disappearance is close to the time that modern humans reached the area, suggesting that the initial encounter caused or contributed to their extinction.
-This would be consistent with the disappearance of Homo neanderthalensis from Europe about 40,000 years ago, within 5,000 years after the arrival of modern humans there, and other anthropogenic extinctions.
+The previous estimate of 12,000 BP was due to an undetected unconformity in the cave stratigraphy.
+The timing of their disappearance from the cave stratigraphy is close to the time that modern humans reached the area, which may suggest the effects of modern humans directly on H. floresiensis or more broadly on the ecosystems of Flores caused or contributed to their extinction.
+DNA analysis of pygmy modern humans from Flores has found no evidence of any DNA from H. floresiensis.

 Paleoecology

-During the late Early Pleistocene-Late Pleistocene before the arrival of Homo sapiens, Flores exhibited a depauperate ecosystem with relatively few terrestrial vetebrate species, including the dwarf proboscidean (elephant relative) Stegodon florensis, a variety of rats (Murinae), ranging up to the size of rabbits in the largest genera such as Papagomys and Spelaeomys, the Komodo dragon and another smaller monitor lizard (Varanus hooijeri), with birds including a giant stork (Leptoptilos robustus) and a vulture (Trigonoceps).
+During the late Early Pleistocene to Late Pleistocene, and before the arrival of Homo sapiens, Flores exhibited a depauperate ecosystem with relatively few terrestrial vertebrate species, including the extinct dwarf proboscidean (elephant relative) Stegodon florensis; and a variety of rats (Murinae) including small-sized forms like Rattus hainaldi, the Polynesian rat, Paulamys, and Komodomys, the medium-sized Hooijeromys, and giant Papagomys and extinct Spelaeomys, the latter two genera being about the size of rabbits, with body masses of 600-2500 g.
+Also present were the Komodo dragon and another smaller monitor lizard (Varanus hooijeri), with birds including a giant stork (Leptoptilos robustus) and a vulture (Trigonoceps).

 "Hobbit" nickname

 Homo floresiensis was swiftly nicknamed "the hobbit" by the discoverers, after the fictional race popularized in J. R. R. Tolkien's book The Hobbit, and some of the discoverers suggested naming the species H. hobbitus.

 In October 2012, a New Zealand scientist due to give a public lecture on Homo floresiensis was told by the Tolkien Estate that he was not allowed to use the word "hobbit" in promoting the lecture.

 In 2012, the American film studio The Asylum, which produces low-budget "mockbuster" films, planned to release a movie entitled Age of the Hobbits depicting a "peace-loving" community of H. floresiensis "enslaved by the Java Men, a race of flesh-eating dragon-riders."
 The film was intended to piggyback on the success of Peter Jackson's film The Hobbit: An Unexpected Journey.
-The film was blocked from release due to a legal dispute about using the word "hobbit."
+The film was blocked from release because of a legal dispute over the use of the word "hobbit."
 The Asylum argued that the film did not violate the Tolkien copyright because the film was about H. floresiensis, "uniformly referred to as 'Hobbits' in the scientific community."
-The film was later retitled Clash of the Empires.
+The film was finally released under its new title, Clash of the Empires.